Dometrain/deep-dive-typescript/8-decorators/8.5-decorating-methods/readme.md

 A method decorator is a function that takes a method as an argument and returns a new method.
 The new method can add functionality before or after the original method is called, or even replace it entirely.

 To understand decorators, it's important to understand how `this` works with TypeScript.
-The JavaScript specification states that you cannot have a parameter called `this`.
-So, TypeScript uses that syntax space to let you declare the type for this in the function body as the first parameter.
-Here's the rule: If the first parameter is called `this`, it will be used as the type for this in the function body.
-If you don't want to use `this`, you can use a different name, but it won't be used as the type for this in the function body.
+The JavaScript spec doesn't allow a parameter called `this`.
+So, TypeScript uses that syntax space to let you declare the type for `this` in the function body as the first parameter.

+Here's the rule: If the first parameter is called `this`, it's used as the type for `this` in the function body.
 This is a TypeScript-specific feature and is not part of the JavaScript specification.
-It's basically a fake parameter that TypeScript uses to enforce the type of this in the function body.
+It's basically a fake parameter that TypeScript uses to enforce the type of `this` in the function body.
 You must call the first parameter `this` so TypeScript knows your intent.

 ## This example